wyvern8/akamai-nginx/README.md

     AKA_PROPERTY_ID=prp_XXXXXXXX
     AKA_PROPERTY_VERSION=XX

-Use the following to process the property rules into lua nginx config in the akamai docker container:
+To process property rules into lua nginx config in the akamai docker container:

 1. using the local sample.papi.json file `npm run start-local`
 2. using your akamai api setup `npm run start`